 If you think that sushi is just raw fish then you are about to have your mind blown.
-When you open up a menu at a sushi-ya you may be confused by the variety of types of sushi.
+When you open up a menu at a sushi-ya (sushi restaurant) you may be confused by the variety of types of sushi.
 From the well-known makizushi (rolled sushi) to delicate nigiri pieces, it does take a while to remember which sushi is which.
 But fear not, this post will help you brush up your sushi knowledge, and broaden your sushi tastes beyond the Westernized California roll.

 Sushi is considered any dish that includes rice seasoned with vinegar, sugar, and salt; served alongside ingredients such as seafood and vegetables.
 The possibility of different seafood combinations with the vinegared sushi rice is vast, spoiling sushi lovers with much choice and variety.
-Over time, both in Japan and beyond, there have been riffs on the traditional Japanese sushi, leading to many different types of sushi to satisfy adventurous taste buds.
+Over time, both in Japan and beyond, there have been riffs on traditional Japanese sushi, leading to many different types of sushi to satisfy adventurous taste buds.

 Here are 9 different categories of sushi, ranging from common varieties to lesser-known types with deep historical roots.

 To ease you into learning about the different types of sushi, let’s start off with the most well-known: nigiri sushi.
-The type of sushi accompanied with either raw fish, tamago (egg), or sometimes a type of vegetable.
+The type of sushi is accompanied by either raw fish, tamago (egg), or sometimes a type of vegetable.
 Very rarely, you'll find this type of sushi made with a cut of meat rather than seafood.
-The majority of time it is paired with raw fish such as salmon or tuna.
+The majority of the time it is paired with raw fish such as salmon or tuna.
 Sometimes the fish may also be cooked or seared for a different, bolder flavor.

 Moving onto another variation of the maki, temakizushi is known as the "hand roll."
 A sushi hand roll is an easy one to make at home.
 It is rolled with a variety of ingredients, often including a type of fish.
 Temakizushi is eaten by hand, as picking it up with chopsticks would be cumbersome and messy.

 Another type of maki is the uramaki, known as the "inside-out" sushi.
 It is not your typical rolled sushi, as the rice is on the outside, with the nori wrapped around the filling.
-Interestingly, the uramaki originates from Los Angeles and it is not a surprise that this maki is the most popular type of sushi in America.
+Interestingly, the uramaki originates from Los Angeles and it is not a surprise that this makizushi is the most popular type of sushi in America.
 Even if you are quite new to the Japanese food scene, you must have heard of the famous California roll.
 However, in Japan the popularity of this uramaki is still overshadowed by its more traditional peers.

-Then there’s the gunkan maki, a common type of sushi that is widely-recognized.
+Then there’s the gunkan maki, a common type of sushi that is widely recognized.
 It may not look like the typical makizushi, though it is still wrapped in seaweed.
 It gets its name, which translates to "battleship," from its shape.
 Typical toppings include tobiko (flying fish roe), ikura (salmon roe), and uni (sea urchin).
 However, there are no limits to what you can top gunkan maki with.

 Now we're in the territory of the less common sushi types.
 Fermented foods are known for their gut health benefits but have you ever tried narezushi, known as the fermented sushi or the "first sushi"?
 Sushi was originally a fermented dish, where fish was preserved in fermented rice.
 Later, the rice would be discarded and the fish consumed.
 It is not as commonly eaten nowadays but is still a delicacy in the world of sushi.